-A student's senior grade-point average is tabulated after the first semester of the senior year and is recorded on the first semester credit sheet.
 This grade-point average is then forwarded to colleges, the military, and scholarship sources at the student's direction.
 A student's grade-point average determines his/her rank or class standing when graduating from high school.
 To be an honor graduate, you must earn a 3.0 grade-point average.
-The Valedictorian and Salutatorian of the graduating class are determined by the class rank as calculated after the first semester of the senior year.
+The Valedictorian and Salutatorian of the graduating class are determined by the class rank as calculated at the end of the academic school year.